geekpradd/geekpradd.github.io/about.md

 ##Contact Me

-You can reach out to me, and contact me on Quora, GitHub and by email.
+You can reach out to me, and contact me on <a href="https://www.quora.com/Pradipta-Bora-1">Quora</a>,<a href="https://github.com/geekpradd"> GitHub </a>and by <a href="mailto:pradd@outlook.com">email</a>.
 I'm on Facebook and Twitter as well.
 I'll try my best to help you solve your problem!
 Thanks for reading and stay tuned for my articles!